42 (film): Plot

-A montage depicts the end of the Second World War and the associations baseball held as a symbol of democratic freedom, contrasted against scenes of racial disparity within American society.
-African American ballplayers were restricted to playing in the Negro leagues when the 1946 Major League Baseball season saw 16 teams and 400 white players.
+A montage depicts the end of the Second World War and the importance of baseball in the United States, a sport where African Americans play in segregated Negro leagues.
+The 1946 Major League Baseball season, meanwhile, featured 400 white players in 16 teams.

 In 1945, Brooklyn Dodgers owner Branch Rickey seeks to recruit a black baseball player for his team.
 Reviewing potential candidates, Rickey suggests Jackie Robinson of the Negro leagues' Kansas City Monarchs.
 During a racially motivated confrontation at a gas station, Robinson is approached by Dodgers scout Clyde Sukeforth.
 Rickey tells Robinson the challenges of breaking the color line and emphasizes restraint in responding to provocations.
 Robinson agrees to join the Dodgers under these terms and proposes to his girlfriend, Rachel Robinson, who accepts.

 In Daytona Beach, Florida, Robinson trains with the AAA affiliate farm team for the Brooklyn Dodgers: the Montreal Royals, managed by Clay Hopper.
 After performing well his first season, Robinson advances to the Dodgers and is trained as a first baseman in Panama City.
 Some Dodgers draft a petition refusing to play with Robinson, but are rebuffed by manager Leo Durocher, whom Rickey confides in.
 Robinson opens up to Wendell Smith, his black chronicler, saying he doesn't like needing people.
 Baseball Commissioner Happy Chandler suspends Durocher over his extramarital affair, and Robinson signs with the team and plays on the 1947 season's opening day; Rickey convinces former player Burt Shotton to take over as manager.
 Sometime later, Robinson and Rachel have a baby boy, whom Robinson vows to be there for.